-The Company has been gradually implementing greening measures (e.g. the project for recirculation of flue gas was already finalized); projects carried out in 2018 include the construction of DeNOx emission reduction technology in the K4 boiler and reconstruction of the desulphurization line 2 (2019 - DeNOx in K4, reconstruction of the desulphurization line 1).
+The Company has been gradually implementing greening measures; projects carried out in 2019 included the construction of DeNOx emission reduction technology in the K3 boiler and reconstruction of the desulphurization line 1.

-The construction of the K8 gas boiler was commenced in parallel with the foregoing projects.
+The construction of the K8 gas boiler continued in 2019.
 The gas boiler will be used as an operating substitute for the K5 boiler, which will be decommissioned after 30 June 2020.